 Standards

-Housing stabilization services may be provided by PSH agencies that are enrolled in Medicaid to provide this service, comply with LDH rules and regulations, and are listed as a provider of choice on the FOC form.
+Housing stabilization services must be provided by PSH agencies that are enrolled in Medicaid to provide this service, comply with LDH rules and regulations, and are listed as a provider of choice on the FOC form.

 Service Exclusions

 No more than 165 units of combined housing stabilization transition or housing stabilization services (see definition) can be used per POC year without written approval from the OCDD state office.